jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 Hellfire X-03                | The Prdywyn - Proctor Teagan                   | Promoted to Paladin, Level 50
 Hellfire X-03                | Atom Cats Garage                               | Level 50 (Rare)
-Ultracite Power Armor        | The Prydwyn - Proctor Teagan                   | Promoted to Sentinel Classic Advanced Power Armor | The Prydwyn - Proctor Teagan, Atom Cats Garage | Level 55
+Ultracite Power Armor        | The Prydwyn - Proctor Teagan                   | Promoted to Sentinel Classic Advanced Power Armor | The Prydwyn - Proctor Teagan, Atom Cats Garage | Level 50 (Rare)

 * Enclave X-02 is only available at the Brotherhood of Steel if using the All Factions Paintjob patch that gives the Brotherhood painted sets for their Knights and Paladins
 * If using Some Assembly Required, the Atom Cats mostly carry T-45 instead of the items in the table above